Gymnasts repeat calls to sport minister for investigation into toxic culture of abuse

 Gymnastics Canada announced last week it had signed an agreement to join Abuse-Free Sport, and work with the new Office of the Sport Integrity Commissioner (OSIC), which was created as a one-stop, independent complaint investigator.
 St-Onge froze Gymnastics Canada's funding in July, telling the federation it needed to accelerate the process to sign onto OSIC.

+But Gymnasts For Change say neither OSIC nor the McLaren review are truly independent.
+They've informed the commissioner Sarah-Eve Pelletier they won't pursue an investigation through OSIC, citing its limited resources, lack of independence, lack of subpoena powers, inability to enforce sanctions, and inability to compel participation or submission of documents.

-This past summer, gymnastics coach Jamie Ellacott was charged with sexual assaulting four girls, ranging in age from seven to 14, in Lethbridge, Alta.
+This past summer, gymnastics coach Jamie Ellacott was charged with sexually assaulting four girls, ranging in age from seven to 14, in Lethbridge, Alta.

 Abby Spadafora - who detailed in a public letter in May her own allegations of years of sexual, emotional and physical abuse in the 1990s - wonders if a federal investigation could have stopped the Lethbridge assaults before they allegedly happened.